Ruitulyu/KAS-Analyzer/index.md

 -conda: check the installation or install anaconda in your computer.

 -check: list the installed and uninstalled tools.

+-KAS-pipe2: install and configure the KAS-pipe2 conda environment.

 -t [tools]: check the installation of specific tool, if not, will install automaticially.